mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   to the averaging and covariance matrix estimation description files, see :ref:`CACHACHH` and :ref:`BABECIAH`.

-Detailed information on these changes can be found in Chapter 4.
+Detailed information on these changes can be found in :ref:`ch_browse`.

 mne_compute_raw_inverse
 -----------------------